• Open Access

 Therefore, in short, these imaging modalities have a two-fold benefit as they bind to and highlight somatostatin receptors upon tumors, allowing them to be imaged, while simultaneously demonstrating that therapy directed toward somatostatin receptors is effective [7, 8284].
 Alternatively, if patients progress on chemotherapy and radionuclide therapy, or cannot qualify for radionuclide therapy (because the disease is not avid on 123I-mIBG scintigraphy or 68Ga-DOTATATE PET), these patients may be treated with TKIs or chemotherapy with CVD or TMZ, as described above.

 Avidity on various imaging modalities is a significant indicator of treatment viability and certain pathogenic variants have a higher incidence of positive response on certain therapies.
 CVD therapy has been shown to elicit continued tumor reduction in SDHB-mutated tumors.
 This positive response with CVD can also be extended to subsequent treatment with TMZ which has higher susceptibility due to increased methylation in the O6-methylguanine-DNA methyltransferase (MGMT) promoter region in SDHB-mutated tumors [6].
-As such, a similar response is elicited in SDHx pathogenic variant due to similar pseudohypoxia-driven increases in succinate and DNA hypermethylation [6].
+As such, a similar response is elicited in SDHx pathogenic variants due to similar pseudohypoxia-driven increases in succinate and DNA hypermethylation [6].
 For those patients with fast-growing metastatic disease SDHx pathogenic variants that demonstrate sensitivity to 68Ga-DOTATATE PET/CT usually have a positive response to somatostatin analogs [23].
 A trial at the NIH evaluating patients that underwent treatment with Lutathera© demonstrated a 6-month progression-free survival of 19.1 months (22.7 in sporadic cohorts, and 15.4 in SDHx cohorts) further demonstrating that differences in treatment efficacy can be observed with different pathogenic variants [23, 85].
 If these, more therapeutic, treatment options do not suffice, experimental options (as discussed below) can be pursued.

 On the horizon